kubeedge/kubeedge/docs/guides/ingress.md

 1. The user first has to deploy the Nginx ingress controller pod and service on the edge through the edge core (edged component to be specific).
-2. Once the pod and service have been created, the user can define the an ingress resource, which contains the rules based on which the ingress controller forwards the requests from the user.
+2. Once the pod and service have been created, the user can define an ingress resource, which contains the rules based on which the ingress controller forwards the requests from the user.
 3. The external users can access the Nginx service either through a load balancer or a Node port service which would forward requests to the nginx service.
 4. The Nginx service forwards the request to the Nginx Ingress Controller pod.
 5. Based on the rules that have been defined in the ingress resource, the ingress controller forwards the request to the appropriate service.